tahakorkem/tuttur/README.md

 ### Dialog

-Your dialog must inherit from `BaseDialogFragment` and you must specify your ViewDataBinding class within angel brackets and pass layout resource id in constructor.
+Your dialog must inherit from `BaseDialogFragment` and you must specify your ViewDataBinding class within angle brackets and pass layout resource id in constructor.

 ```kotlin
 class PostDetailDialog : BaseDialogFragment<DialogPostDetailBinding>(R.layout.dialog_post_detail) {